dwilkie/chibi/README.md

 ## Version Control

-The master branch contains the code currently on the production server The staging branch contains the code on the staging server
+The master branch contains the code currently on the production server.
+The staging branch contains the code on the staging server

 ## Development Method